Best time to visit Mexico

 On the other hand, the rainy season from May to October brings warmer temperatures and more frequent rainfall.
 While this time might not suit everyone's preferences, it offers unique rewards for those seeking lush landscapes and fewer crowds.
 The rain typically comes in short, heavy bursts.

 Planning to visit Mexico?
-Find inspiration in our customisable Mexico itineraries, or talk to our local Mexico travel experts.
+Find inspiration in our customizable Mexico itineraries, talk to our local Mexico travel experts and find out how to get to Mexico.

 Beach on Playa del Carmen, Tulum, Mexico © Shutterstock